 With aspirations of a free college degree on their mind, many spend beyond their means and even go into debt to send their kids to elite training camps, or cover the cost of personalized training.

 The vast majority could use a reality check.

-According to 2015-16 data provided to MassMutual by Mark Kantrowitz, publisher of Savingforcollege.com, just 2.3 percent of undergraduate students in bachelor’s degree programs received athletic scholarships, an average of roughly $12,000 per recipient.3
+According to the most recent data provided to MassMutual by Mark Kantrowitz, publisher of Savingforcollege.com, just 2.3 percent of undergraduate students in bachelor’s degree programs received athletic scholarships, an average of roughly $12,000 per recipient.3

 The benefits of youth sports

 Despite such troubling trends in the organized sports community, participation in youth athletics delivers many benefits.